mgerstner/buffer-overflow-training/examples/gdb_intro/README.md

 Invoke the Program in `gdb`
 ---------------------------

-There are various possiblities to do this:
+There are various possibilities to do this:

 1. Simply point `gdb` to the program: `gdb ./gdbtest`.
 2. Pass parameters directly on the command line: `gdb --args ./gdbtest somepar`.